aragon/dao-templates/shared/README.md

 ## TokenCache usage

 Depending on the complexity of a template, you may need to initialize a template in more than one transaction.
 When doing so, the template needs to cache information about a partially built organization by a particular user.
-TokenCache's `_cacheToken()` and `_popTokenCache()` may in cases where you only need to cache a single token.
+TokenCache's `_cacheToken()` and `_popTokenCache()` may be useful in cases where you only need to cache a single token.